bencheee/BlackJack/documentation/testing/testing.md

 **Player has less than 5 cards and score is less than 21**

 Expected outcome: No further changes.
+Waiting for next player's move.

 **Player has 5 cards and bust**